git reset

 If everything has gone to plan then the working tree, the index, and HEAD

-should all hold references to different states for file
+should all hold references to different states for file.
+That means running

 well as staged changes ready for commit for the same file.